 Blended delivery: 16 hours over 2 weeks online, followed by 40 hours over 5 days at the DCITA Schoolhouse.
 Prerequisites: None.

 WFE-E Windows Forensic Examinations-EnCase

-This course builds on the Computer Incident Responders Course (CIRC) and presents a comprehensive forensic examination process, including technical procedures, reporting and expert witness testimony.
-Using the EnCase forensic tool, students learn to conduct fundamental examinations of Windows systems against the backdrop of a law enforcement scenario.
-Students set up a forensic workstation and conduct an examination.
+This course builds on the Computer Incident Responders Course–Forensic Concepts (CIRC-FC) course and presents a comprehensive forensic examination process, including technical procedures, reporting and expert witness testimony.
+Students use the EnCase forensic tool to conduct thorough examinations of Windows systems against the backdrop of a law enforcement scenario.

 WFE-FTK Windows Forensic Examinations-Forensic Toolkit